CleverPumpkin/Proguard-Dictionaries-Generator/README.md

 ### Additional info
 Plugin runs automatically when android plugin executes proguard task, so you don't need anything special to get it work.

+Also plugin supports R8, new code shrinker.
+If you'd apply it in your gradle properties file
+(`android.enableR8=true` or `android.enableR8.fullMode=true`),
+the plugin will take it in account automatically.

 White space, punctuation characters, duplicate words, and comments after a # sign are ignored in dictionaries by Proguard.